LVP FlooringFarmington Hills, MI

 Is LVP good for Farmington Hills basements?

-How durable is LVP?
+How durable is LVP really?

 Can LVP be installed over existing flooring?